St Ives Art - A History

 This section looks at the artists who worked in St Ives prior to the formation of the colony in the winter of 1885, including J.M.W Turner, Edward William Cooke, James Clarke Hook, George Wolfe, Samuel Phillips Jackson, John Brett, the Americans William Trost Richards and George Boughton, the Germans Theodor Weber and Otto Scholderer, Edwin Ellis, Alberto Ludovici Jnr, James Whistler and William Bartlett.

 This section looks at how St Ives was discovered by a group of multi-national artists that had been working together in Brittany, particularly in Concarneau, and how their successes at the Paris Salon gave the colony its international reputation from the outset.
-Artists featured include the Frenchman, Emile Vernier, the Americans Edward Simmons, Frank Chadwick, Howard Russell Butler, Charles Reinhart and Rosalie Gill, the Finns Helene Schjerfbeck and Maria Wiik, the Swedes Anders Zorn and Emma Lowstadt Chadwick, the Canadian Elizabeth Armstrong, the Australians Louis and Wyly Grier, as well as British artists Maria Dorothea Webb, Henry Harewood Robinson, William Eadie, and Stanhope Forbes.
+Artists featured include the Frenchman, Emile Vernier, the Americans Edward Simmons, Frank Chadwick, Howard Russell Butler, Charles Reinhart and Rosalie Gill, the Finn Helene Schjerfbeck, the Swedes Anders Zorn and Emma Lowstadt Chadwick, the Canadian Elizabeth Armstrong, the Australians Louis and Wyly Grier, as well as British artists Maria Dorothea Webb, Henry Harewood Robinson, William Eadie, Stanhope Forbes and William Titcomb.

 This is the term that I have used to describe the novel approach to landscape and marine painting introduced into St Ives by Adrian Scott Stokes in the late 1880s and which was prevalent into the new century.
 It owed a debt to the Barbizon School but was also a reaction against the Romantic and Pre-Raphaelite approaches to landscape painting.